 To protect users and data from harm caused by misuse of Institution IT Systems, a definition of acceptable and unacceptable behaviour on the network should be defined in policy.
 Any local policy should comply with the Rules Made by the Information Services Committee, and the terms of the provision of the JANET service.
 There should be some process through which all users are made aware of this policy, if possible with their explicit acceptance of the policy being recorded.

 – Access Control

 To ensure that proper care has been taken to protect data and systems, policy elements should define how access to systems and data is granted, monitored and revoked.
 As far as possible the principle of least privilege should be followed, bearing in mind the relative freedoms required by Academic Research staff in the course of their work.

-Due regard should be paid to the Data Protection Act Seventh Principle and any other legislation which may be applicable to the research activity of the institution.
+Due regard should be paid to the Data Protection Act 2018 Principles and any other legislation which may be applicable to the research activity of the institution.
 It may be appropriate to include information about how unauthorised access is prevented, detected and responded to.

 To comply with the most fundamental principles of information security, and the Rules made by the Information Services Committee, users with access to systems and data should be authenticated.
 Policy elements should address how users authenticate themselves, and what controls are put in place to manage the risks associated with authentication methods.

 Any local policy should define a password policy which addresses the risk of credentials being used by someone other than the intended party (either through being compromised, shared between users, or re-used on non-University systems which are then compromised).

 Where appropriate, two factor authentication may also be stipulated in policy to protect data or systems which are particularly sensitive.